 In Google Keyword Planner you can look for keywords that others use and you can also assess existing websites.
 For example, I did a check for my friend who sells properties in Austrian Alp as he just started this business and his ranking is very low.
 After putting his website into a Google Keyword Planner we have realised that a page is shown to those people who are looking for “investments”, “stock market” and other similar words rather than “buying property”.

 Good inspiration can be also Quora.
 You can explore what are people asking about the topic.
-So, for example, I will want to know more about previously mentioned “yoga for releasing stress and anxiety”.
+So, for example, I will want to know more about the previously mentioned “yoga for releasing stress and anxiety”.
 I will look for the words “yoga anxiety” and see what are people asking with the usage of these words.
 And I will repeat it for all our other keywords.
 I will also screen the answers and see if people use some other relevant words more often.
-In this case, people often use words like: depression, decrease, reduce, techniques, therapy.
-And on the top of that, I can be inspired by some future articles or content that I may use.
-Isn’t is great?
+In this case, people often use words like: depression, decrease, reduce, techniques, and therapy.
+And on top of that, I can be inspired by some future articles or content that I may use.
+Isn’t it great?